catmullet/tz/README.md

 ![](https://raw.githubusercontent.com/catmullet/tz/master/assets/tz.png)
 # Time Zone Lookup by Lat/Lon
 ### Description
 This is a library for timezone lookup by latitude and longitude.
 It uses a bounding box to check the most likely polygons with a more accurate raycast algorithm.
-Seeing worst case 10000 queries/second.
+Seeing on avg ~31000 queries/second and worst case ~10000 queries/second.
 We need both speed and highly accurate results and this is the resulting project.
 ### Goals of this project?
 1. Speed
 2. Accuracy.